 A very simple and rustic cake with a moist center and a crumbly topping.
 Red Currant Cake is an easy and gorgeous summer dessert!

-I cannot tell you how exited I am about this cake.
-Not only is the cake super moist and delicious, with a crunchy topping, but the currants were picked by yours truly right in our new backyard!
+Let me tell you about this cake!
+It is a super moist and delicious cake with a crunchy topping.
+I picked right in our new backyard!
 Yes!!
 This Red Currant Cake is the first recipe of four in my Red Currant Series.

 This might be like a broken record for some of you who read the posts here at Lord Byron’s Kitchen religiously, but we are so excited it’s worth putting it out there again.
 Back in early June, John.e and I purchased our first home.
 It’s a country home, which has been a constant dream of ours for the past five or six years.